-Judging Time: 8 AM, Friday, July 21
+Judging Time: 8 AM, Friday, July 8

 - 1. 4-H and FFA market lambs must have been weighed and ear tagged at an official, designated weigh station in the spring to be eligible to show.
 A maximum of 15 market lambs may be weighed in at the weigh-in site. - 2.
 Entries in the market lamb class shall be lambs dropped after Jan.
 1st of the current year. - 3.
 All market lambs to be stalled by 9 p.m.
-Tuesday, July 18. - 4.
+Tuesday, July 5th. - 4.
 To maximize profits, lambs should be shorn approximately 45 days prior to the fair.
 Lambs may be freshly shorn, but members must realize less profit potential exists. - 5.
 No buck lambs allowed. - 6.
 A member may enter and show a maximum of six head of market lambs.
 Weight groups will be established. - 7.
 Lambs shown in market classes may not be shown in Purebred or Commercial Ewe classes - 8.
 Lambs weighing less than 90 pounds are put into a class (Feeder Lambs) and are not eligible for championships. - 9.
 No grooming, clipping of lambs on the fair grounds.
 Prior to coming to the fair, lambs must be slick shorn.
 Failure to comply could be grounds for disqualification. - 10.
 Cable sheep halters are prohibited from use at the fair. - 11.
-Halters are not allowed on sheep in the show ring, with the exception of first year, junior 4-Hers. - 12.
-No muzzles are allowed. - 13.
+No muzzles are allowed. - 12.
 Hardin County Bred/Born and Raised Sheep must be identified at spring weigh-in and will be entered and shown in their respective classes.
-They will be recognized at that time and the highest placing animal in each division will be eligible for Champion Bred/Born and Raised. - 14.
-All exhibitors are required to show in Showmanship.
+They will be recognized at that time and the highest placing animal in each class will be eligible for Champion Bred/Born and Raised.

-25200 Individual Market Lambs

-25201 White and Speckled Faced Individual Market Lambs

-25290 Pen of 3

-25291 Club Group of 5 Market Lambs
+25200 Individual Market Lambs 25201 White and Speckled Faced Individual Market Lambs 25290 Pen of 3 25291 Club Group of 5 Market Lambs

 Individuals...Premiums prorated

 Division Winners...Plaque

 Champion Market Lamb...Banner

 Reserve Champion Market Lamb...Banner

 Champion Club Group...Ribbon

 Reserve Champion Club Group...Ribbon

 Showmanship Finals...Trophy